Skip to main content

 Clusters of olives on a branch

-Pruning can be useful for shaping your olive tree and controlling its size, but as long as the tree is healthy it isn’t necessary.
+Pruning can be useful for shaping your olive tree and controlling its size.
+But as long as the tree is healthy, it isn’t necessary.
 If you do prune your olive tree, wait until after the harvest, typically in fall.
-Try not to prune away too much, since olives form on the previous season’s growth and cutting that back can interfere with your harvest size.
-Avoid pruning at all during the first two years of growth, so that your tree has time to put out healthy growth.
+Try not to prune away too much, since olives form on the previous season’s growth.
+Cutting that back can interfere with your harvest size.
+Avoid pruning at all during the first two years of growth so that your tree has time to put out healthy growth.

 Test your soil before fertilizing your tree, as adding fertilizer to soil that’s already full of nutrients can cause a build up of nutrients.
 If your soil is lacking, try a balanced slow-release fertilizer or compost.
 These have the benefit of releasing all the nutrients your plant needs without overwhelming it.